martinellop/People-Analysis/README.md

 those circumstances in which the available resolution is not acceptable.

-### 1. Topic: Tracking and People analysis, distance estimation, pose estimation and
-super-resolution on faces and licence plates.
+### 1. Topic:
+Tracking and People analysis, distance estimation, pose estimation and super-resolution on faces and licence plates.

-### 2. Data: MotsynthCollect for people tracking, LTFT for long-term face tracking,CelebA
+### 2. Data:
+a) MotsynthCollect for people tracking,
+b) LTFT for long-term face tracking,
-and some video surveillance recorded by us.
+c) CelebA and some video surveillance recorded by us.

 ### 3. Pipeline:
-a.
-Tracking people and segment the shape of every person in the video
+a) Tracking people and segment the shape of every person in the video
-b.
-With the use of some classical image processing methods, estimate the pose of the people and the distance between them.
+b) With the use of some classical image processing methods, estimate the pose of the people and the distance between them.

-c.
-Make it possible to allow the user to, when the video is in pause, to select an area of the image, and in accordance with that region find, eventually, a face or a license plate and, through the use of a generative autoencoder, super-resoluted it.
+c) Make it possible to allow the user to, when the video is in pause, to select an area of the image, and in accordance with that region find, eventually, a face or a license plate and, through the use of a generative autoencoder, super-resoluted it.